OndrejNevole/ActisProject1/README.md

  	mvn package

-  This shoul create a .jar file ("ActisProject1/target/main-....jar) \
+  This should create a .jar file ("ActisProject1/target/main-....jar) \
   To run this use the command:

   	java -jar main-....jar